ash-project/ash/documentation/introduction/getting_started.md

 ### Test functionality

-Now you should be able to use you API to do CRUD operations in your resources
+Now you should be able to use your API to do CRUD operations on your resources.

 #### Create resource